 Beef.
 Bacon, Pickles.
 Onions.
 Mustard.
 Gravy.

-Quite possibly one of the best dishes ever for this man, this recipe is incredibly delicous and not hard to make.
+Citizens, this is quite possibly one of the best dishes ever for this Dictator – the recipe is incredibly delicous and not hard to make.
 I urge you to try this classic food of Bavaria and become one with your inner German. 🙂

 Rouladen or Rinderrouladen is a German meat dish, usually consisting of bacon, onions, mustard and pickles wrapped in thinly sliced beef which is then cooked.